FrancescoAmorosini/AWS_ML_Specialty_Notes/ML_notes.md

 [The Box-Cox and Yeo-Johnson](https://statisticaloddsandends.wordpress.com/2021/02/19/the-box-cox-and-yeo-johnson-transformations-for-continuous-variables/#:~:text=The%20Box%2DCox%20and%20Yeo%2DJohnson%20transformations%20are%20two%20different,skew%20in%20the%20raw%20variables.&text=%2C%20making%20it%20easier%20for%20theoretical%20analysis.) transformations are two different ways to transform a continuous (numeric) variable so that the resulting variable looks more normally distributed.
 They are often used in feature engineering to reduce skew in the raw variables.

 ### Box-CoX Transformation
-The transformation is really a family of transformations indexed by a parameter $\lambda$:
+The transformation is really a family of transformations indexed by a $\lambda$ parameter:

 <img style="background-color:#ffff; text-align:center;" width="600" src="https://s0.wp.com/latex.php?latex=%5Cbegin%7Baligned%7D+%5Cpsi%28y%2C+%5Clambda%29+%3D+%5Cbegin%7Bcases%7D+%5Cdfrac%7By%5E%5Clambda+-+1%7D%7B%5Clambda%7D+%26%5Clambda+%5Cneq+0%2C+%5C%5C+%5Clog+y+%26%5Clambda+%3D+0.+%5Cend%7Bcases%7D+%5Cend%7Baligned%7D&bg=ffffff&fg=333333&s=0&c=20201002" />

 The parameter $\lambda$ is calculated usin Maximum Likelihood Estimation.